Danielle and Jennifer: Early years

 Danielle and Jennifer grew up Harleysville, Pennsylvania and started out in the entertainment industry at very young ages.
 Danielle was the first to get the acting bug and Jennifer was soon to follow.
 Danielle started acting at the age of 5 and landed her first commercial at the age of 6.
-Danielle's talent was soon recognized and she secured a role on Broadway in Les Miserables at the age of just 7 years old.
-Danielle is also a member of The Broadway Kids and can be heard on their latest album, "Hey Mr. DJ!".
-Jennifer was of course was not far behind and landed starring roles in Law & Order:SVU, Law & Order: CI and All My Children.
+Danielle's talent was soon recognized and she secured a role on Broadway in Les Misérables at the age of just 7 years old.
+Danielle is also a member of The Broadway Kids and can be heard on their latest album, Hey Mr. DJ!.
+Jennifer was of course was not far behind and landed starring roles in Law & Order: SVU, Law & Order: CI and All My Children.
 Both sisters have a long list of voice-over credentials including voice-over characters in Blue's Clues, and jingles for (Hess Truck (Spanish), Curad, Charmin, Pepsi).
 They have been seen in TV commercials as well such as Wendy's, Ethan Allen, ASPCA, AT&T, and Monster.com.
-Danielle has performed in the 2003 Off-Broadway musical "The Alchemists".
+Danielle has performed in the 2003 Off-Broadway musical The Alchemists.
 Danielle and Jennifer shared the stage in the Off-Broadway shows "A" for Adultery and The House of Bernarda Alba.